(Skip to the Recipe)

 Next time I’m making biscuits with bacon, egg and cheese.
 You Americans know the ones I’m talking about.
 No such thing even at McDonald’s here but they’ll be in my kitchen very soon.

 This biscuit recipe is foolproof.
 I wouldn’t tell you if it weren’t so.
 If you follow these directions, your biscuits will be as beautiful as the ones in these photos.
 I promise.
-Seriously, you can’t screw ‘em up.
+Seriously, you can’t screw ’em up.
+It’s a no-fail recipe for homemade biscuits.

 - 2 cups plain flour - sifted